node-red/node-red.github.io/docs/configuration.md

 : the root url for the editor UI.
 If set to `false`, all admin endpoints are disabled.
 This includes both API endpoints and the editor UI.
 To disable just the editor UI, see the `disableEditor` property below.
 Default: `/`

 httpAdminAuth
+: *Deprecated*: see `adminAuth`.

-: enables HTTP Basic Authentication on the editor UI:
+  enables HTTP Basic Authentication on the editor UI:

       httpAdminAuth: {user:"nol", pass:"5f4dcc3b5aa765d61d8327deb882cf99"}